Asanee–Wasan: History

 In concerts they frequently throw autographed guitar picks into the crowd as souvenirs.
 They are glued onto their guitar or microphone stand ready to be handed out.
 When they released their sixth album, Rung gin narm (Rainbow), they decided not to have any concerts to support the album.
 Therefore, a guitar pick was included in each copy of Rung gin narm (though not in subsequent production runs of the album).

 Besides his work with his brother, Asanee Chotikul has been an influential producer for such bands as Micro and Tanate Waragulnukrao.
 When Thai rocker Sek Loso wanted to land a record deal, he mailed a demo tape to Asanee, who then released it on his own label, More Music, a subsidiary of GMM Grammy.

 Asanee–Wasan celebrated with a 20th anniversary concert on May 12–14, 2006 at Impact Arena in Muang Thong Thani.
 Originally, just one show had been planned, but when tickets quickly sold out, two more were added, which also sold out.
 The pair also played shows in Nakhon Ratchasima and in Phuket.
 They were backed by Fahrenheit.

-In 2011, they left GMM Grammy and co-found a new company, Music Union, with fellow producers Chatree Kongsuwan, Nitipong Hornak and singer/businessman Vudtinun Bhirombhakdi.
+In 2011, they left GMM Grammy and co-founded a new company, Music Union, with fellow producers Chatree Kongsuwan, Nitipong Hornak and singer/businessman Vudtinun Bhirombhakdi.
 Asanee and Wasan have released some singles, available via digital download, with the new company.
 Artists joining Music Union includes Blackhead, Jamjun Project, Nicole Theriault, etc.